awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-override.md

         This means that AWS CloudFormation deploys your stack in only one account at one time\.
       + For **Failure tolerance**, keep the defauls of **Number** and **0**\.

-        This means that a maximum of one stack deployment can fail in one of your specified regions before AWS CloudFormation stops deployment in the current region, and cancels deployment in remaining regions\.
+        This means that a maximum of one stack deployment can fail in one of your specified Regions before AWS CloudFormation stops deployment in the current Region, and cancels deployment in remaining Regions\.

       Choose **Next**\.

 1. On the **Specify Overrides** page, check the **Frequency** parameter and then choose **Override StackSet value** from the **Edit override value** menu\.
 ![\[Select parameters to override and then select Override StackSet value\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-override-parameters-edit-value.png)

 1. In **Override StackSet parameter values**, select **6hours** for the **Frequency** parameter, and choose **Save changes**\.
-You are instructing AWS CloudFormation to override the **Frequency** parameter value and use **6hours** for all the stack instances for the specified accounts in the specified regions\.
+You are instructing AWS CloudFormation to override the **Frequency** parameter value and use **6hours** for all the stack instances for the specified accounts in the specified Regions\.
 Choose **Next**\.
 **Note**
 To set any overridden parameters back to using the value specified in the stack set, check all parameters and choose **Set to StackSet value** from the **Edit override value** menu\.
 Doing so removes all overridden values once you update the stack instances\.